BC (British Columbia) Provincial Payroll Information

 Hours of Work in BC

-Minimum 2 hours at regular wage or 4 hours at regular wage if employee is scheduled to work more than 8 hours
+Minimum Daily Pay If an employee reports for work as scheduled, they must be paid for at least: 2 hours at their regular wage, or 4 hours at their regular wage if scheduled for more than 8 hours.

 Worker's Compensation in BC